roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  Geraldine took a deep breath.
 However undignified it was she had no choice but give in to the despicable girl.
 "Susie will obey mistress, Susie promises, anything mistress wants Susie will do, honest, mistress," Geraldine whimpered from the humiliation of it.
 In a gush of words she attempted to convince Miranda of her sincerity to avoid anyone finding out the dreadful secret.

  Geraldine pushed Miranda's legs apart to lick at her pussy, while looking up at her mistress, hoping for approval.
 "Alright you silly little thing, go on, pleasure your mistress," Miranda smiled.
-Report_Story #2